 One common misconception is that white PC cases absorb less heat than black cases.
 This is completely wrong; white cases do not help with the thermal performance of your build whatsoever unless you put your case directly under the sun.
 The thermal performance usually only depends upon the airflow and ventilation.
 The debate about White Vs Black Pc Case is one that never reaches a conclusion, in the end there is no clear winner as it all depends on your personal preference and PC components.

 Our Criteria For Selecting White PC Cases

-Anybody on the internet could create a list compiling Best White PC Cases, but then it would not be a “best” in actuality.
-Therefore, our experts need to validate and also elaborate on why these White PC Cases qualify for the best award, and how we conduct our research.
-Below are factors that we put into consideration, while selecting products.
+Our experts need to validate and also elaborate on why these White PC Cases qualify for the best award, and how we conduct our research.
+Below are factors that we put into consideration while selecting products.

 Cases come in different types and sizes, the most common of these types being Full Tower, Mid-tower, Micro ATX, and Mini-ITX.
 While all of these cases can have different dimensions, they are designed to support one or more types of motherboards.

 Usually, mid-tower cases are ideal for PC gamers, as they support ATX and Micro ATX motherboards, have sufficient airflow, and are widely available.
 However, if you are looking to build a smaller PC, then Micro ATX and Mini ITX cases might be worth considering.